 Behind this reform is the notion that statistics instruction should resemble statistical practice.
 Data lies at the heart of statistical practice and should thus form the center of instruction.
 Since most statistical practice involves issues of the collection, analysis, and interpretation of data, students should learn about and experience all three of these aspects continually in their learning.

-Teaching Statistics: Resources for Undergraduate Instructors presents a collection of classic and original articles on various aspects of statistical education along with descriptions of innovative an successful projects.
+Teaching Statistics: Resources for Undergraduate Instructors presents a collection of classic and original articles on various aspects of statistical education along with descriptions of innovative and successful projects.
 The volume provides complete descriptions of projects along with companion pieces written by teachers who have used the projects and can provide practical advice to readers on how to use projects effectively.
 Other sections include motivation for and advice on how to use real data in teaching, how to choose a textbook at the introductory or mathematical statistical level, how to make effective use of technology, and how to better assess students by going beyond the reliance on in-class examinations.

 Extracts:

 Cobb (p.
-3): "We offer two recommendations: A. More Data and Concepts, B. Emphasize Statistical Thinking.
+3): “We offer two recommendations: A. More Data and Concepts, B. Emphasize Statistical Thinking.
 An introductory course should take as its main goal helping students to learn the basic elements of statistical thinking.
-Many advanced courses would be improved by a more explicit emphasis on those same basic elements, namely: 1) The need for data, 2) The importance of data production, 3) The omnipresence of variability, 4) The quantification and explanation of variability, 5) Effective learning requires feedback. "
+Many advanced courses would be improved by a more explicit emphasis on those same basic elements, namely:

 Cobb (p.
-4): "How Students Learn: What Research Tells Us.
+4): “How Students Learn: What Research Tells Us.
 Shorn of all subtlety and led out of the protective fold of the education research literature, there comes a sheepish little fact: lectures don't work nearly as well as many of us would like to think.
-This rather discouraging assertion follows from two clusters or research results -- the first shows what makes learning hard and lecturing often ineffective, the second shows what does seem to work when lecturing doesn't.
-1) Basic concepts are hard and misconceptions persistent.
-2) Learning is constructive.
-3) Foster active learning.
-As a rule, teachers of statistics should rely much less on lecturing, much more on the following alternatives: i.
-Projects either group or individual. ii.
-Lab exercises. iii.
-Group problem solving and discussion. iv.
-Written and oral presentations. v.
-Demonstrations based on class-generated data.
+This rather discouraging assertion follows from two clusters or research results — the first shows what makes learning hard and lecturing often ineffective, the second shows what does seem to work when lecturing doesn't.

 Table of Contents

-Section 1: Hortatory Imperatives
+- Hortatory Imperatives

 Teaching Statistics: More Data, Less Lecturing, George Cobb